Myanmar: Coup d'état and civil war

 As the election results began emerging, the USDP rejected them, urging a new election with the military as observers.
 More than 90 other smaller parties contested the vote, including more than 15 who complained of irregularities.
-However, election observers declared there were no major irregularities in the voting.

-The military – arguing that it had found over 8 million irregularities in voter lists, in over 300 townships – called on Myanmar's Union Election Commission (UEC) and government to review the results, but the commission dismissed the claims for lack of any evidence.

-The election commission declared that any irregularities were too few and too minor to affect the outcome of the election.
-However, despite the election commission validating the NLD's overwhelming victory, the USDP and Myanmar's military persistently alleged fraud and the military threatened to "take action".
+However, election observers declared there were no major irregularities.
+However, despite the election commission validating the NLD's overwhelming victory, the USDP and Myanmar's military persistently alleged fraud.

-In January, 2021, just before the new parliament was to be sworn in, The NLD announced that Suu Kyi would retain her State Counsellor role in the upcoming government.
+In January 2021, just before the new parliament was to be sworn in, the NLD announced that Suu Kyi would retain her State Counsellor role in the upcoming government.